Notice: Undefined variable: post in /home/qqce7o3hfnn2/public_html/wp-content/themes/doctor/functions.php on line 595

 An allergy blood test is quick and simple.
 Unlike skin-prick testing, a blood test can be performed irrespective of age, skin condition, medication, symptom, disease activity, and pregnancy.
 Adults and children of any age can take an allergy blood test.
 For babies and very young children, a single needle stick for allergy blood testing is often more gentle than several skin tests.

 We can detect multiple allergens with a single blood sample.
-Allergy blood tests are very safe, since the person is not exposed to any allergens during the testing procedure.
+Allergy blood tests are very effective and safe.

 Skin prick allergy testing